njeririziki/todo-app/README.md

 3. Start the development server:
     ```sh
-    npm start
+    npm run dev
     ```

-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:5173`.

 ## Testing